 Pacific Science Center

-website | 200 2nd Ave N (Queen Anne) | price: ~$26 per adult
+website | 200 2nd Ave N (Queen Anne) | price: ~$25 per adult

 I used to go to Pac-Sci all the time to see IMAX movies, but this is also a great museum if you love science and techie things.
 My nieces really enjoy this museum because there are a lot of interactive exhibits.
+Plus they have a super fun Laser Dome experience where they time light art to popular music in a pitch black planetarium-like room.

 MOHAI

-website | 860 Terry Ave N (South Lake Union) | price: ~$22 per adult
+website | 860 Terry Ave N (South Lake Union) | price: ~$25 per adult

 The Museum of History and Industry sits right on beautiful Lake Union and has multiple floors of exhibits taking you through the history of how the Emerald City came to be.
 It’s interesting learning about how different neighborhoods were formed and the various professions that boomed and waned here over time.